deadsy/pycs/docs/targets.md

 ## Target Files

 The target directory contains <name>.py files where <name> is the name of the target.
-The target files specifies which specific chip is being used and also provides target specific customization.
+The target files specifies which chip is being used and provide target specific customization.
-E.g. Details that are specific to that particular target board.

  * gpio naming
  * external devices
  * default debug interface
+ * etc.

+Rule of thumb:
+ * If it's in the vendor datasheet it belongs in the vendor directory.
+ * If it's on the schematic it belongs in the target file.

  E.g. ./target/mb997c.py